erossini/BlazorChartjs/README.md

 # ChartJs component for Blazor
 This library is a wrap around [Chart.js](https://www.chartjs.org/) for using it with [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/).
-The components is build with .NET6.
+The component was built with [NET6](https://puresourcecode.com/tag/net6/) until the version [6.0.44](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/).
+The new version is for [NET8](https://puresourcecode.com/tag/net8/).

-Few important links:
+A few important links:
 * [Demo website](https://chartjs.puresourcecode.com/)
 * Source code on [GitHub](https://github.com/erossini/BlazorChartjs)
 * [Support forum](https://www.puresourcecode.com/forum/chart-js-for-blazor/)
 * [NuGet](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/) package

-Few articles to help you to use the component:
+Here are a few articles to help you to use the component:
 * [ChartJs component for Blazor](https://www.puresourcecode.com/dotnet/blazor/blazor-component-for-chartjs/)
 * [Labels and OnClickChart for ChartJs](https://www.puresourcecode.com/dotnet/blazor/labels-and-onclickchart-for-chartjs/)

 ## Installation
-Fist, you have to add the component from [NuGet](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/).
+First, you have to add the component from [NuGet](https://www.nuget.org/packages/PSC.Blazor.Components.Chartjs/).
 Then, open your `index.html` or `_Host` and add at the end of the page the following scripts:

 ```
 <script src="_content/PSC.Blazor.Components.Chartjs/lib/Chart.js/chart.js"></script>